 Salesforce Date Range Formula

-While working for an organization that uses Salesforce, I was assigned a job to set the status for opportunities that were closed within 7 days.
+While working for an organization that uses Salesforce, I was assigned a task to find all opportunities that were created in the last 30 days.
 So, to fulfill this requirement, I define an advanced formula that checks the date range.

-In Salesforce, we can track different activities, such as renewal dates, delivery dates, birthdays, conversion dates, etc., and for all such activities, we use date fields.
+In Salesforce, we can track various activities, such as renewal dates, delivery dates, birthdays, and conversion dates, and for all these activities, we use date fields.

-The date field is the Salesforce data type that is used to store and record dates.
+The Date field is the Salesforce data type used to store and record dates.
 So, to check if a date falls within a specific range, we need to define the date range formulas in Salesforce.

 To check if a date falls within a specific range, we utilized the AND and OR functions with comparison operators.